Helen Ghosh: Career

 Ghosh joined the Department of the Environment in 1979 as an administration trainee.
 From 1981 to 1983 she was assistant private secretary to Michael Heseltine, the Secretary of State for the Environment.
 She was private secretary to the Minister for Environment and Housing from 1986 to 1988, and was head of the Housing Policy and Home Ownership Team from 1992 to 1995.

 In July 1995 she joined the Cabinet Office on loan, as deputy director of the Efficiency Unit.
 She left the post in May 1997 to become director of the London East and European Programmes at the Government Office for London.

 Between May 1999 and November 1999, she was head of the New Deal for Communities Programme at the Department of the Environment, Transport and the Regions.
 She then joined the Department for Work and Pensions as director of the Children's Group.

 She rejoined the Cabinet Office in October 2001, as head of Central Secretariat, and, in 2003, became director general for Corporate Services at HM Revenue & Customs (HMRC), where she played an important part in the transformation programme merging the Inland Revenue and Customs & Excise to form the new department.
 She was appointed permanent secretary at the Department for Environment, Food and Rural Affairs (Defra) in November 2005.
 She replaced David Normington as permanent secretary at the Home Office in January 2011.

 In November 2012, she stepped down from her role at the Home Office to become director general at the National Trust.
 In April 2018, Ghosh left that role to become Master of Balliol College, Oxford, succeeding Drummond Bone.

+Handling of harassment complaint

+In 2025, a Bloomberg investigation reported that after a student publicly described a 2019 sexual assault allegation at Balliol, Ghosh called a meeting with students in which she challenged the student’s account.
+According to the report, Ghosh also had leaflets printed containing details of the student’s allegations, including the date of the alleged assault.
+An external investigator later upheld some of the student’s complaints, and the college implemented policy changes.